 FIFA World Cup 2026 Australia TV Coverage and Channels

-SBS holds the confirmed exclusive broadcast rights for the 2026 FIFA World Cup in Australia.
+SBS holds the exclusive broadcast rights for the 2026 FIFA World Cup in Australia.
 All 104 matches air live and free on SBS, SBS Viceland and SBS On Demand.
 No subscription is needed.
+SBS has been the home of World Cup football in Australia since 1986.

-One important note: Seven Network and Optus Sport held the rights to the 2023 FIFA Women’s World Cup.
-They do not hold rights to the 2026 Men’s World Cup.
+Important note: Optus Sport held the rights to the 2022 FIFA World Cup.
+Optus does not hold rights to the 2026 World Cup.
 SBS is the correct broadcaster for 2026.

 FIFA World Cup 2026 Mexico TV Coverage and Channels

-Mexico co-hosts the 2026 FIFA World Cup and opens the tournament on June 11 at Estadio Azteca.
+Mexico co-hosts the 2026 FIFA World Cup and opens the tournament on June 11 at Mexico City Stadium (FIFA’s tournament name for Estadio Azteca).
 TelevisaUnivision and TV Azteca both air all matches free nationwide.
+Streaming is available through ViX.
 No subscription is needed for Mexican viewers.

 FIFA World Cup 2026 Europe TV Channels and Broadcasters